-The American Academy of Ophthalmology (AAO) (2022) issued guidelines for the clinical assessment of patients with inherited retinal disease.
+The American Academy of Ophthalmology (AAO) (2012) issued eye care guidelines for patients with inherited retinal disease.
 These guidelines focus on the diagnosis and screening of IRDs.
-Genetic testing and screening were particularly emphasized; voretigene was noted as a treatment option for RPE65 related IRD.
-The AAO recommends genetic testing be ordered at the initial visit for individuals with a suspected IRD since the causative mutation can be identified in up to 60-80% of affected individuals, which can guide treatment decisions (AAO 2016).
+Genetic testing and screening were particularly emphasized; however, treatment options were not discussed since there were few or no treatments available for IRD.
+The AAO recommends genetic testing be ordered at the initial visit for individuals with a suspected IRD since the causative mutation can be identified in up to 60-80% of affected individuals, which can guide treatment decisions (AAO, 2016).